Byndyusoft/Byndyusoft.ApiClient/README.md

 ```

 ## Usage
-To create a client for api:
+To create an API client:
-1. Create a client class to api and make it derived from BaseClient
+1. Create a class for your API client and make it derived from BaseClient:
 ```
 public class SomeApiClient : BaseClient
 {